 There are many video game soundtracks that have been released on CD format.
 Many of these soundtracks have been made available in retail stores.
 Some of the CD based soundtracks have also been released through special promotions or included as pre-order or collectors edition bonuses.
 Many video game soundtracks are released on CD in Japan only.
 Some of the best-selling soundtrack CDs are from the Final Fantasy series.

 A small percentage of video game soundtracks have been made available on vinyl.
 Some of these vinyl have been made available to purchase in limited numbers ( Red Dead Redemption) while others were included with special collectors editions ( Bioshock 2).
 Soundtracks of early Atari games such as Missile Command were also made avaliable on vinyl.
-Once again, the majority of video game soundtrack vinyl releases are from Japan.

 There have been some video games that have had their soundtracks released on cassette tapes.
 Soundtracks on cassette are rarer than those of the other formats due to the cassettes relatively short lifespan as a music medium.
 Most video game soundtracks released on cassette are from the mid 90's, and Japan saw the bulk of the cassette soundtracks released.